hmcts/nfdiv-discovery-documentation/as-is.md

 The definition file repository makes use of the CCD product chart to deploy CCD to preview in order to test changes in a pull request.

+### Model

+There is not Java definition of the CCD model so case data is handled with HashMaps.

 ### State transitions

 TODO